peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 * [fromHermiteSpline](#H3DU.PiecewiseCurve.fromHermiteSpline)<br>Creates a piecewise curve made up of B-spline curves from the control points of a
 Hermite spline.
-* [fromTCBSpline](#H3DU.PiecewiseCurve.fromTCBSpline)<br>Creates a piecewise curve made up of B-spline curves from the control points of a
-TCB spline (tension/continuity/bias spline, also known as Kochanek-Bartels spline).
+* [fromTCBSpline](#H3DU.PiecewiseCurve.fromTCBSpline)<br>Creates a piecewise curve made up of B-spline curves from the control points of a cubic TCB spline (tension/continuity/bias spline, also known as Kochanek-Bartels spline).
 * [getCurves](#H3DU.PiecewiseCurve_getCurves)<br>Gets a reference to the curves that make up this piecewise curve.
 * [getLength](#H3DU.PiecewiseCurve_getLength)<br>Convenience method for getting the total length of this curve.
 * [getPoints](#H3DU.PiecewiseCurve_getPoints)<br>Gets an array of positions on the curve at fixed intervals